microsoftgraph/entra-powershell/module/Entra/docs/Set-EntraMSGroup.md

 Specifies the visibility of the group's content and members list.
 This parameter can take one of the following values:

-* "Public" - Anyone can view the contents of the group
+* "Public": Anyone can view the contents of the group.
-* "Private" - Only members can view the content of the group
+* "Private": Only members can view the content of the group.
-* "HiddenMembership" - Only members can view the content of the group and only members, owners, Global/Company Administrator, User Administrator and Helpdesk Administrators can view the members list of the group.
+* "HiddenMembership": Only members can view the content of the group and only members, owners, Global/Company Administrator, User Administrator, and Helpdesk Administrators can view the members list of the group.

-If no value is provided, the default value will be "Public".
+If no value is provided, the default value is "Public."

 Notes:

-* This parameter is only valid for groups that have the groupType set to "Unified".
+* This parameter is only valid for groups that have the groupType set to "Unified."
-* If a group has this attribute set to "HiddenMembership" it cannot be changed later.
+* If a group has this attribute set to "HiddenMembership," it can't be changed later.
-* Anyone can join a group that has this attribute set to "Public".
-If the attribute is set to Private or HiddenMembership, only owner(s) can add new members to the group and requests to join the group need approval of the owner(s).
+* Anyone can join a group that has this attribute set to "Public."
+If the attribute is set to Private or HiddenMembership, only owner can add new members to the group and requests to join the group need approval of the owner.

 ```yaml
 Type: String